Find Affordable College Courses

 28 Yearly Graduations

-Columbia University in the City of New York is the 9th most popular school in the nation for students seeking a master's degree in philosophy and religious studies.
+The 9th most popular school in the country for philosophy & religious studies majors who are seeking their master's degree is Columbia University in the City of New York.
 Roughly 30,100 attend the school each year.
-The average in-state tuition for full-time undergraduates is $59,450 per year, while in-state graduate students, on average, pay $50,496 per year.
-For the 2020-2021 academic year, 28 master's degrees were handed out to philosophy and religious studies majors at Columbia.
-Around 39% of these students were from an underrepresented racial-ethnic group, and 29% were women.
+The average in-state tuition for full-time undergraduates is $64,526 per year, while in-state graduate students, on average, pay $53,576 per year.
+During the most recent year for which we have data, 28 people received their master's degree in philosophy & religious studies from Columbia.
+Around 15% of these students were from an underrepresented racial-ethnic group, and 62% were women.
+Data shows that Columbia graduates that hold this degree go on to make a median salary of $53,160.

 #10